The high-tech world is full of moral conflicts. In this post, we will talk about Impact entrepreneurship, money, and how they manage to work together.

 In April 2019, Lemonade announced a huge $300 million funding deal at an estimated value of more than $2 billion — making it not only a Unicorn but one of the highest-valued private companies in Israel.

-How to Turn Your Venture Into a Winning Social Enterprise
+How to Turn Your Venture Into a Winning Impact Enterprise

 First of all, you need a genuine desire to do good in the world, any pretense will not last long and your employees, investors, and customers will see through it, so don’t fake it.
 Got a real desire to do good?
 Awesome, let’s dive in:

-Another way to promote a social agenda is through Cause-Related Marketing (CRM) that connects the company’s marketing and sales goals with a non-profit organization or a social cause for mutual benefit (and not just in times of crisis like the coronavirus).
+Another way to promote an Impact agenda is through Cause-Related Marketing (CRM) which connects the company’s marketing and sales goals with a non-profit organization or a social cause for mutual benefit (and not just in times of crisis like the coronavirus).
 The potential business goals are: developing customer trust and loyalty, improving the corporate image, increasing customer traffic, and ultimately increasing sales.
-The potential social goals are: raising awareness and understanding of a selected social issue, increasing the number of volunteers and social activists, and/or fundraising.
+The potential social goals are: raising awareness and understanding of a selected Impact issue, increasing the number of volunteers and social activists, and/or fundraising.

-An additional way many companies choose to take is to have volunteering days with their employees followed by sharing the event on social networks and media, thereby contributing to the community in a practical way, while instilling social values in-house, and strengthening the corporate social responsibility (CSR) image in the public eye.
+An additional way many companies choose to take is to have volunteering days with their employees followed by sharing the event on social networks and media, thereby practically contributing to the community, while instilling social values in-house, and strengthening the corporate social responsibility (CSR) image in the public eye.

 Whitney Wolfe: Create Solutions To Personal Problems And You’ll Succeed | Forbes

-2. Build a Social-driven Team and Business Base
+2. Build a Impact-driven Team and Business Base

 3. Distinguish Yourself From the Competition